ktch7069/ArrayManipulator/README.md

 #Highlights <br />
 1.Use abstract super classe and polymorphic method call to concrete classes <br />
-2.A separate Engine class for user interaction/input/end program <br />
+2.A separate Engine class to handle program logic such as: a.User interaction b.Getting input c.Display output d.Interacting with data classes